 In 1966, Jim Casey established the Casey Family Program (later renamed Casey Family Programs) in Casey’s native Seattle to demonstrate how high-quality foster care could improve outcomes for children.
 Today, it is a national foundation with a mission to provide and improve – and ultimately prevent the need for – foster care.
 This operating foundation works with children, families, communities, child welfare systems and policymakers to ensure that all children can be raised in a safe and permanent family.
 It draws on more than four decades of experience and expert research and analysis to provide high-quality services and support for children and families in the child welfare system and promotes improvements in practice and policy.

 Marguerite Casey Foundation

 The only daughter and youngest child of Henry J. and Annie E. Casey, Marguerite Casey shared her brother Jim’s profound belief in the importance of family, leading her to spend much of her adult life creating opportunities to help families and communities succeed and thrive.
-Founded in 2001 to honor her and extend the reach of Casey Family Programs, the Marguerite Casey Foundation is a private, independent grant-making foundation dedicated to helping low-income families strengthen their voice and mobilize their communities.
-The foundation works to change and inform the advancement of social and economic policies and practices that promote the development of strong families and strong communities; encourage the development of a coherent knowledge base for advocates, families and the organizations that serve them; and invest in system change and cross-system change to generate greater knowledge and provide effective working models for practice.
+Founded as a standalone organization in 2001 to honor her and extend the reach of Casey Family Programs, the Marguerite Casey Foundation is a private grant-making foundation working to realize a country in which its government prioritizes the needs of excluded and underrepresented people, families and communities.
+Toward that end, the foundation invests in organizations, scholars, leaders and initiatives focused on shifting the balance of power toward communities, families, and individuals who continue to be excluded from shaping society and from sharing in its rewards and freedoms.